liladino/lz78/readme.md

 ### Note

 This format currently supports individual files only.
-The algorithm is not well-suited for multimedia files (e.g., audio, video), already compressed formats (e.g., most image formats), small files, or files with high entropy.
+The algorithm is not well-suited for multimedia files (e.g., audio, video), already compressed formats (e.g., most image formats), small files, or generally files with high entropy.
 However, it performs efficiently on files with clear patterns of repetition, such as logs, plain text files, and especially markup files (e.g., HTML, XML, Markdown).

+## Example

-### Example
+### Compression

 Input:
 `01000010100101010000110010`

-Compression:
+Breaking down:

 ```
 0 1 00 001 01 0010 10 100 0011 0010